BUTTERNUT SQUASH SOUP!

 Pinch of ground cloves

-4 ounces low-fat cream cheese, room temperature and cut into pieces
+4 ounces nonfat or low-fat cream cheese, room temperature and cut into pieces

 1 jalapeno with seeds diced small (optional)